Chapter 5

 I started checking his phone more often.
 Expecting answers faster.
 I got irritated when he didn't pick up my calls right away, or when he made plans I didn't know about.

-No matter how cold I became, no matter how controlling I got, he never raised his voice.
+No matter how cold I became, no matter how controlling I got, he remained patient with me.

 Even when I hurt him… he stayed.